schae234/CV/README.md

 ## Meetings and Talks
+2018:
+- (Software demo) Plant and Animal Genome Conference, San Diego, CA. Identifying High Priority Candidate Genes from GWAS using Co-Expression Networks.

 2017:
+- (talk) Hamline Bio Seminar.
+From the laptop to the field: using computer science to unravel gene function in agricultural plants and animals.
+- (talk) 9th International Conference on Canine and Feline Genetics and Genomics.
+SNP Chip Data Imputation: Equine Example.
+- (talk) NIFA PD Meeting, Washington DC.
+From corn to horses: crossing kingdoms and translating computational methods developed in one agricultural species to another.
-- ISAG, Dublin, Ireland
+- (talk) ISAG, Dublin, Ireland
-    - Unraveling gene function using co-expression networks in the domestic horse (Talk and poster) https://doi.org/10.6084/m9.figshare.5203732
+- (poster) ISAG, Dublin, Ireland.
+Unraveling gene function using co-expression networks in the domestic horse (Talk and poster) https://doi.org/10.6084/m9.figshare.5203732
-    - Design and use of the MNEc670k SNP array for precision SNP imputation to millions of markers in 15 horse breeds (poster) https://doi.org/10.6084/m9.figshare.5203852
+- (poster) ISAG, Dublin Ireland.
+Design and use of the MNEc670k SNP array for precision SNP imputation to millions of markers in 15 horse breeds (poster) https://doi.org/10.6084/m9.figshare.5203852
-- Maize Genetics Conference, St Louis, MO -- Poster Integrating Co-Expression Networks with GWAS to Detect Causal Genes Driving Elemental Accumulation in Maize
+- (poster) Maize Genetics Conference, St Louis, MO.
+Integrating Co-Expression Networks with GWAS to Detect Causal Genes Driving Elemental Accumulation in Maize
-- Plant and Animal Genome Conference, San Diego, CA -- Talk Unraveling gene function using gene co-expression networks in the domestic horse
+- (talk) Plant and Animal Genome Conference, San Diego, CA. Unraveling gene function using gene co-expression networks in the domestic horse
-- Plant and Animal Genome Conference, San Diego, CA -- Poster
-Camoco: a computational framework for inter-relating GWAS loci and unraveling gene function using co-expression networks
+- (poster) Plant and Animal Genome Conference, San Diego, CA. Camoco: a computational framework for inter-relating GWAS loci and unraveling gene function using co-expression networks

 2016:
-- College of Veterinary Medicine Research Days, St. Paul, MN -- Poster Unraveling gene function using co-expression networks and haplotype maps in the domestic horse
+- (poster) College of Veterinary Medicine Research Days, St. Paul, MN.
+Unraveling gene function using co-expression networks and haplotype maps in the domestic horse
-- Postdoctoral Association Poster Symposium, Minneapolis, MN -- Poster Surveying the transcriptional landscape of skeletal muscle and adipose tissue biology to identify breed-related insulin sensitivity and other metabolic traits in the domestic horse
+- (poster) Postdoctoral Association Poster Symposium, Minneapolis, MN.
+Surveying the transcriptional landscape of skeletal muscle and adipose tissue biology to identify breed-related insulin sensitivity and other metabolic traits in the domestic horse
-- 4th Annual BICB Industry Symposium, Minneapolis, MN -- Poster Improving the organization of collective data resources using BotBot
+- (poster) 4th Annual BICB Industry Symposium, Minneapolis, MN.
+Improving the organization of collective data resources using BotBot
-- Maize Genetics Conference, Jacksonville, FL -- Poster
+- (poster) Maize Genetics Conference, Jacksonville, FL.
 Camoco: Systematically Integrating co-expression networks to detect causal genes for genome wide association studies in Zea mays
-- Plant and Animal Genome Conference, San Diego, CA -- Poster A Functional Network in the Horse: Discovering Causal Variants for Complex Disease
+- (poster) Plant and Animal Genome Conference, San Diego, CA. A Functional Network in the Horse: Discovering Causal Variants for Complex Disease
-- Plant and Animal Genome Conference, San Diego, CA -- Poster Systematic Integration of GWAS with Co-Expression Networks to Detect Causal Genes for Elemental Accumulation in Zea Mays and Arabidopsis thaliana Using Camoco
+- (poster) Plant and Animal Genome Conference, San Diego, CA. Systematic Integration of GWAS with Co-Expression Networks to Detect Causal Genes for Elemental Accumulation in Zea Mays and Arabidopsis thaliana Using Camoco

 2015:
 - PhD Defense, Minneapolis, MN -- Seminar